Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Symbolic dynamics and topological classification

-We finish proving Theorem \ref{igual-a-t.conjugado}, which establishes that the restriction to the maximal invariant set of $X,\, Y \in \mathcal{O}_1$ are topologically equivalent by a conjugacy close to identity if, and only if, $X$ and $Y$ have the same itineraries.
+{Recall that the discontinuities are fixed points for the conjugacy $h$ constructed above.} We finish proving Theorem \ref{igual-a-t.conjugado}, which establishes that the restriction to the maximal invariant set of $X,\, Y \in \mathcal{O}_1$ is topologically equivalent by a conjugacy close to identity if, and only if, $X$ and $Y$ have the same itineraries.